netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 We train AI with "Fragile_English" — a language full of Semantic Drift, Ambiguity, and Polysemy.

-Then AI "Hallucinates" because the input itself is structurally ambiguous.
+Then AI "Hallucinates" because the input itself is semantically ambiguous.

 We waste resources in compute, to "guess" the context that the fragile language fails to provide.